PanpanZheng/SAFE/README.md

 2. tensorflow 1.3.0
 ```
 ## DateSet
-For experiments, we evaluate **SAFE** on two real-world datasets: twitter and wiki which have been attached in folder .
+For experiments, we evaluate **SAFE** on two real-world datasets: twitter and wiki which have been attached in twitter/ and wiki/, respectively.

 ## Model Evaluation